Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 From your bash session this morning you will now be aware of the power of the programmatic capabilities of a scripting language from the command line.
 User interaction with High Performance Computing clusters has typically always been done using the command line, and leveraging a scripting language from the command line can be extremely efficient when manipulating data and interacting with the cluster's resources.

-However there is an alternative for Iridis, the HPC cluster at the University of Southampton, which is Iridis On Demand.
+However there is an alternative for Iridis,  which is Iridis On Demand.
 Iridis on Demand provides a web based interface to HPC system, allowing you to create job scripts, transfer data on/off the system, submit and manage jobs and even run some interactive apps on the compute nodes, such as Jupyter notebooks and remote desktops.

 You can request access to Iridis on Demand through an <a href="https://sotonac.sharepoint.com/teams/HPCCommunityWiki/SitePages/Connecting-to-Iridis5.aspx#requesting-access-to-iridis-ondemand">application form</a>.